hdinkel/linuxcommandline/linux_intermediate/basic_scripting.rst

     echo "The directory $MYDIR contains the following files:" ls $MYDIR

-Of course, you'll still have to modify the script each time you want to list the content of an other directory.
+Of course, you'll still have to modify the script each time you want to list the content of another directory.
 A more flexible way of customization would be to use a settings file.

 Using a Settings File
 ^^^^^^^^^^^^^^^^^^^^^